getappmap/vscode-appland/README.md

 ## Requirements

-Supported web applications and API frameworks: Ruby on Rails, Django, Flask, Express, and Spring.
+Supported web applications and API frameworks: Ruby on Rails, Django, Flask, Express, Nest.js, Next.js, and Spring, Kotlin, and Scala

-Supported programming languages: Java, Python, Ruby, TypeScript/JavaScript (for Node.js applications only).
+Supported programming languages: Java, Python, Ruby, TypeScript/JavaScript (for Node.js).

 To start making AppMaps, you’ll need to install and configure the AppMap client agent for your project.
 Then, you’ll make AppMaps by running your app - either by